 SG&A expenses fall into three categories: (1) selling; (2) advertising, marketing and product development; and (3) administrative.
-Selling expenses include Direct business expenses such as store expenses, including expenses attributable to new store openings, employee compensation, store occupancy and supply costs, as well as Indirect business expenses primarily consisting of employee compensation and other expenses associated with sales to Indirect retailers.
+Selling expenses include Direct business expenses such as store expenses, employee compensation, store occupancy and supply costs, as well as Indirect business expenses primarily consisting of employee compensation and other expenses associated with sales to Indirect retailers.
 Advertising, marketing and product development expenses include employee compensation, media costs, creative production expenses, marketing agency fees, new product design costs, public relations expenses and market research expenses.
 A portion of our advertising expenses may be reimbursed by Indirect retailers and such amount is classified as other income.
-Administrative expenses include compensation costs for corporate functions, corporate headquarters occupancy costs, consulting and software expenses, professional services fees and charitable donations.
+Administrative expenses include compensation costs for corporate functions, corporate headquarters occupancy costs, consulting and software expenses and charitable donations.
 SG&A expenses increase as the number of stores increases, but not in the same proportion.